tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 path1: /publishingapis.html
 ---

-Static site generators handle content development, but not hosting and deployment.
-For this, you have another category of tools to consider.
+[Static site generators](pubapis_static_site_generators.html) handle content development, but not hosting and deployment.
+For this, you need another category of tools.
 I call this category of tools "hosting and deployment options."

 Theoretically, you could publish a static website on any web server (e.g., AWS S3, Bluehost, and more).
-But continuous delivery hosting platforms do something more &mdash; they automatically build your output when you commit a change to a repo.
-These platforms often read content stored on GitHub, sync it to their platform, and initiate build and publishing processes when they detect a change in a particular branch (such as gamma or prod).
+But continuous delivery hosting platforms do something more: They automatically build your output when you commit a change to a repo.
+The whole build process takes place entirely on the server.

 Hosting and deployment platforms usually offer a number of additional features beyond simple web hosting, such as SSL, CDNs, minification, authentication, backup/redundancy, and more.
 These platforms often integrate with specific static site generators as well (which is one reason I limited my earlier discussions to Jekyll, Hugo, and Sphinx).